sivalabs/sivalabs-hugo/content/posts/2024/2024-07-02-a-path-to-become-polyglot-programmer.md

 After working with Go for some time, I realize how much we over-engineer few things in Java.
 It's not Java's fault BTW.

-Anyway, I hope these resources might help some of you.
+**Anyway, I hope these resources might help some of you.
+If you would like to contribute, you are most welcome :-)**

 **But REMEMBER:**